DaruiShi/IS-papers-by-topics/README.md

-# IS Papers by Themes
+# IS Papers by Topics
 This repository covers a series of top journal papers in information systems, **categorized by themes**.

 ## 1. Paper Sources/Top Journals